jmangt/test-driven-puppet/rspec.md

 ### Assertions

-An assertion or expectation is the code that tests your SUBJECT's behaviour.
+An assertion or expectation is the code that tests your SUBJECT's behavior.

 ---